By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Start caring about yourself.
-No one in your life time is likely to care more about you than you do.
+No one in your life is likely to care more about you than you do.
 If you do not care about yourself you make it difficult for others to care about you.

 13. I am right, I know I am.

 Insisting you are right can be some comfort but it is rarely helpful to waste time arguing about who is right.
-Have the courage of your convictions but do not insist that everyone see things your way.
+Have the courage of your convictions but do not insist that everyone sees things your way.

 Be open to the possibility that sometimes you can be mistaken.
 When new information arrives reevaluate your thoughts on things.